1. 4 The elements of HTML

 The Encoding declaration state is just an alternative form of setting the charset attribute: it is a character encoding declaration.

-For meta elements with an http-equiv attribute in the Encoding declaration state, the content attribute must have a value that is an ASCII case-insensitive match for a string that consists of: the literal string "text/html;", optionally followed by any number of ASCII whitespace, followed by the literal string "charset=utf-8".
+For meta elements with an http-equiv attribute in the Encoding declaration state, the content attribute must have a value that is an ASCII case-insensitive match for a string that consists of: "text/html;", optionally followed by any number of ASCII whitespace, followed by "charset=utf-8".

 A document must not contain both a meta element with an http-equiv attribute in the Encoding declaration state and a meta element with the charset attribute present.